One Owner: 1980 Chevrolet Monza Coupe – Sold?

 The stylish two-door, rear-wheel-drive H Body compacts sold well over six model years.
 However, for the 1980 model year, GM kept the rapidly aging lineup in production for an extended period so that dealers would have enough subcompact-sized inventory until the company’s new front-wheel-drive “J” Body was ready for launch in the spring of 1981.

-Thus, this claimed one-owner 1980 Chevrolet Monza coupe, currently listed on Craigslist in Fort Collins, Colorado, is one of those stop-gap cars.
+Thus, this claimed one-owner 1980 Chevrolet Monza coupe, last listed in February 2022 in Fort Collins, Colorado, is one of those stop-gap cars.
 Arguably, like many GM cars over the years, the last of the line is usually the most well-sorted.
 Not only does this Monza Coupe feature the 2.5 Liter “Iron Duke” inline-four mated to a three-speed automatic, but the seller also reports the car features working factory A/C converted to R134A refrigerant.

-Currently offered for $7,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for H Body Chevrolet Monzas of all body styles and powertrains produced between 1975 and 1980.
+Last offered for $5,000 (the original ask was $7,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for H Body Chevrolet Monzas of all body styles and powertrains produced between 1975 and 1980.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Monza featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $6,500 and its #1 “Excellent” appraisal of $8,550 before making a five percent adjust for factory air conditioning.